20ft/20ft/docs/building.rst

     0425101548.755 INFO     No layers need uploading for: 2f68a2591a20 0425101548.756 INFO     Spawning container: b'zeftPyus7zWNpaxkhXPWZ5'
     0425101554.555 INFO     Container is running: b'zeftPyus7zWNpaxkhXPWZ5'

-See "Successfully built 2f68a2591a20" became "Ensuring layers are uploaded for: 2f68a2591a20" because '.' implies 'last build'.

 It is not the intention to create a full guide to Dockerfiles here, please see `Docker's reference <https://docs.docker.com/engine/reference/builder/>`_ for a full understanding.